emuell/afseq/docs/src/guide/README.md

 }
 ```

-A rhythm with default pattern and gate, emitting a Tidal Cycle.
+A rhythm emitting a Tidal Cycle.

 ```lua
 -- emit a tidal cycle every bar